 G’day, Derek here.
 I’m just a guy who likes riding my bike and taking pictures.
-I have documented some great rides from my backyard in Brisbane, Australia to some ‘off the beaten track’ routes around the world, and I am constantly looking for the next great ride.
+I have documented some great rides from my backyard in Brisbane, Australia to some ‘off the beaten track’ routes around the world.
 If you have a favourite ride you would like to exhibit, drop me a line, I’d love to hear from you. interpedalers: people who spend more time online researching bicycles than riding them. interpedalers.com Discovery By Bicycle

 Article and Photography by While Out Riding